Trading a motorcycle for a car

 • Special gear: While motorcycles often cost less than cars to fuel and insure, you should consider buying protective gear like a helmet, riding boots, and other safety equipment.

 • Weather: You can ride in bad weather, but it's not as pleasant or as safe as driving in bad weather.
-If you downsize to a motorcycle, you should figure out what you'll do when it's raining or when the road is covered in snow or sleet.
+If you downsize to a motorcycle, you should figure out what you'll do when it's raining, or the road is covered in snow or sleet.

 What should I think about before I trade my motorcycle for a car?

-Owning a car is different from owning a motorcycle, and it comes with distinct advantages and disadvantages.
+Owning a car differs from owning a motorcycle, and it has distinct advantages and disadvantages.
 Consider the following pros and cons before you decide to take the plunge:

 Pros of trading a motorcycle for a car

-• Safety: Cars offer more protection for the driver and passengers than motorcycles do.
-From seatbelts to airbags to technological features like steering assist, cars can give you more security than motorcycles do.
+• Safety: Cars offer more protection for drivers and passengers than motorcycles.
+From seatbelts to airbags to technological features like steering assist, cars can give you more security than motorcycles.

 • Comfort: Driving a car for long periods is less tiring than driving a motorcycle.
-Inclement weather doesn't pose the same problems for a car as it does for a motorcycle, either.
+Inclement weather doesn't pose the same problems for a car as for a motorcycle.

 Cons of trading a motorcycle for a car